xmironov/neutron-net/README.md

 ## Acknowledgements
 Many thanks for the collaboration of the Scientific Machine Learning group at the Rutherford Appleton Laboratory, their expertise and assistance with this project - in particular, we'd like to thank Rebecca Mackenzie for being so key in laying the groundwork, and giving the project a strong foundation.
 The authors would like to thank Johnathan Xue, whose initial work and results allowed the project to go ahead.
 We thank the Ada Lovelace Centre for funding.

+This work was partially supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/T001569/1, particularly the “AI for Science” theme within that grant & The Alan Turing Institute.